 The doorbell rings, and Mama and Papa Walsh open it to find Kelly on their doorstep.
 Hesitantly, she asks if Brenda is home, and they give her an affirmative and invite her in.
 Just as Kelly enters Brenda's room, Brenda is on the phone, trying to reach her.
 She smiles at Kelly and tells David that he doesn't need to leave a message for Kelly after all.
 The two apologize to each other at the exact same time, and then gush about how much they've missed their friendship.
 With that settled, Brenda asks Kelly if she's heard from Dylan, and Kelly tells her she hasn't.

 Principal's office.
 Mrs. Teasley tells Steve she's very disappointed in him, and that the break-in is a serious matter.
 She also points out that he's way too inept to know how to access the school's computer system all by himself, so she suspects that someone must have helped him.
 But Steve staunchly refuses to give up Herbert and takes the full blame...as he should, since it was his stupid idea to break into the grade bank in the first place.
 Mrs. Teasley tells him he's in serious trouble and that she's going to be recommending expulsion.
 In a dramatic conclusion to the episode, she somberly declares that, as of right now, Steve is no longer a student at West Beverly High.
-Steve stares back at her and looks totally devastated.
+Steve stares back at her with an expression of total devastation.

 Thanks for reading!
 If you are enjoying TVofYore's recaps, consider thanking me by buying me a "coffee"!